mixmaxhq/rewt/README.md

 but this is an acceptable trade-off as the window for signing a payload before a secret invalidation is incredibly small.

-## Changelog
-* 1.1.0 Provide a redis connection instead of a redis URI to the constructor.
-* 1.0.1 Use async versions of jsonwebtoken
-* 1.0.0 Initial release